dermotreynolds/data.io.docs/strategy/Strategy.md

 The key steps which you need to execute in order to define your strategy are:

-1. [Define and document your motivations:](#Motivations) Meet with key stakeholders and executives to document the motivations behind cloud adoption.
+1. [Define and document your motivations:](#Motivations) Meet with key stakeholders and executives to document the motivations behind the cloud initiative.
 2. [Document business vision:](#Vision) Engage motivated stakeholders and executives to document specific business outcomes.
-3. [Evaluate financial considerations:](#Financial) Learn how to use the cloud to make your IT cost structure more flexible.
-Then, build a business case to adopt the cloud.
+3. [Evaluate financial considerations:](#Financial) Build a business case to adopt the cloud.
 4. [Understand technical considerations:](#Technical) Discover the technical flexibility, efficiencies, and capabilities that help you build a business case to adopt the cloud.

 ## Motivations

-Typically, an organisations will have a number of different [motivations](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/strategy/motivations) for performing a transformation with varying priorities, time horizons and stakeholders.
+Typically, an organisations will have a number of different [motivations](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/strategy/motivations) for performing a transformation, each of  with varying priorities, time horizons and stakeholders.

 You motivations need to be [classified](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/strategy/motivations#classify-your-motivations) as they will drive your cloud adoption strategy.